electricimp/PN532/README.md

 - `PN532.TAG_TYPE_424_FELICIA`: 424 kbps FeliCa polling
 - `PN532.TAG_TYPE_106_B`: 106 kbps ISO/IEC14443-3B
 - `PN532.TAG_TYPE_106_JEWEL`: 106 kbps Innovision Jewel

+*initiatorData* is a blob containing the initialization data specific to the selected protocol.
+For a detailed description of the format of this argument, see the PN532 datasheet.

 *callback* is a function with the following arguments: